enceris/enceris.github.io/p/1/raw.md

 what I am capable of?
 Is this... really the right time to feel such profuse thrill?*

 One of the figures removed their robe.
+It was Morgaine Ballard, a noble of the Vanir family.
 "There will be a grace period of three hours.
 All spectral beasts have been neutralized, but will be free to move once this period ends.
 No killing or fighting shall take place in these three hours.
 Use this time to your advantage, please remain here if you wish to challenge Cassius."
+Her voice was cold and unforgiving.

 A familiar figure made her way from behind Cassius.
 After removing her hood, the crowd began to kneel.